AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 #### Grid tiers

-Moving beyond the columns theemselves, you may also customize the number of grid tiers.
+Moving beyond the columns themselves, you may also customize the number of grid tiers.
 If you wanted just four grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:
 ```
 $grid-breakpoints: (
     xs: 0,